humhub/humhub/protected/humhub/docs/guide/developer/environment.md

 -----------------

-Custom modules can also be located outside of the default HumHub `modules` directory by setting the `moduleAutoloadPaths` parameter in your `protected/config/common.php` configuration.
+Custom modules can also be located outside of the default HumHub `modules` directory by adding a path to the `moduleAutoloadPaths` array parameter in your `protected/config/common.php` configuration.
 This separation can be useful while developing custom modules.

 ```php